tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 What the *plastic means* and *plastic material* share is the concept of *malleability.*

 Plastic bags are handy precisely because they can take on any shape needed to hold our purchases.
-It's easy to see why manufacturers often prefer plastic to more traditional and less malleable materials like wood or steel.
+It's easy to see why manufacturers often prefer plastic to the more traditional and less malleable materials like wood or steel.

 Piet Mondrian took what Cézanne and the Cubists started to its logical conclusion, often foregoing representation entirely, and calling the resultant style *Neo-Plasticism.*